lolepezy/rpki-prover/README.md

 At the moment it is only the daemon written in Haskell and there's some work planned for the UI.
 It is only able to do the validation once and give out the VRPs.

+Some of the decisions about the architecture and general flow are documented in ./doc/*.md files.

 Currently implemented features are

 - Fetching from both rsync and RRDP repositories